Wajih-O/robotics-build-my-world/README.md

 ## Build My World

-A 4 wheeled small robot housed in a one floor flat.
+A 4 wheeled small robot housed in a single floor flat.

 ### Building the plugin